maarten-pennings/6502/5decoder/README.md

 After all the theory, let's build an address decode for our 6502 computer.

 In the previous chapter we already had an address decoder, but since it only had to choose between two chips, it was simple: A15 low selects RAM, A15 high selects ROM.
-Let's build one that not only decode for a ROM and a RAM, but also for a couple of peripherals.
+Let's build one that not only decodes for a ROM and a RAM, but also for a couple of peripherals.

 ### 5.2.1.
 Introduction